Learnware-LAMDA/Learnware/docs/components/market.rst

 ``Semantic Specification Searcher``
 ''''''''''''''''''''''''''''''''''''

-To search for learnwares that fit your task purpose, the user could first provide a semantic specification ``user_semantic`` that describes the characteristics of your task.
-The Learnware Market will perform a first-stage search based on ``user_semantic``, identifying potentially helpful leaarnwares whose models solve tasks similar to your requirements.
+``Semantic Specification Searcher`` is the first-stage search based on ``user_semantic``, identifying potentially helpful learnwares whose models solve tasks similar to your requirements.
 There are two types of Semantic Specification Search: ``EasyExactSemanticSearcher`` and ``EasyFuzzSemanticSearcher``.

 In these two searchers, each learnware in the ``learnware_list`` is compared with ``user_info`` according to their ``semantic_spec``, and added to the search result if mathched.
 Two semantic_spec are matched when all the key words are matched or empty in ``user_info``.
 Different keys have different matching rules.
 Their ``__call__`` functions are the same: